 Snow and ice can come as a surprise.
 Winter tyres are now the be-all and end-all for a skid-free and safe journey.
-There is no specified date for fitting winter tyres.
+There is no specified date for fitting winter tires.
 This is dependent on weather conditions, which can last for longer or shorter periods of time from one year to the next.
 If you want to be on the safe side, you can follow the tried and tested "O-to-E" rule (October to Easter).

 The winter tyres regulations differ throughout Europe.
 What applies in Austria is not the same as in Belgium or France.
 Sometimes winter tyres are mandatory and sometimes they are only recommended.
-In Germany, there is a winter tyre law.
-You must change from summer to winter tyres when there is black ice, slush and packed snow, i.e. "winter weather conditions".
-Anyone in Germany caught with summer tyres in these weather conditions can expect a fine of 60 euros and one point on their driving licence.

 Registering tyre approval